lovasoa/dezoomify-rs/README.md

    A file called `viewer.html` will be created inside this folder, which you can open in your browser to view the image.

+## Tile cache

+By default, dezoomify-rs works entirely in memory, which is very fast.
+However, the latest versions added the possibility to use a "tile cache".
+When you launch dezoomify-rs from the commandline with `dezoomify-rs --tile-cache my_caching_folder http://myurl.com`, it will save all the image tiles it downloads to the specified folder.
+If the download is interrupted before the end, you will be able to resume it later by specifying the same tile cache folder.
+A tile cache also allows you to manually get the individual tiles if you want to stitch them manually.

 ## Dezoomers

 ### Google Arts Culture